-Learn how to use Audacity to record system audio and mic sound at the same time on Windows or Mac.
+Learn how to record computer audio and microphone at the same time with Audacity on Windows, Mac, and Linux.
 If you find Audacity recording complicated, try alternatives like EaseUS RecExperts.

 🚩Follow these steps to record desktop audio and mic at the same time: